-Fig. 11 shows same constraints and three resolution constraints making intersections with the desired goal G1.
+Fig. 15 depicts same constraints and three resolution constraints making intersections with the desired goal G1.
 A part of other constraints helping define the three resolution constraints is depicted.
-In Fig. 12 is shown that the two right intersection parts are joined, and the left part is enlarged using knowledge modelling, binding and logic methods.
+It is shown in Fig. 16 that two right intersection parts are joined, and the left part is enlarged using knowledge modeling, binding and logic methods.
 Thus a big part of the goal is known and the security administrator will make correct conclusions.